- Am I a carer?

 If you know of other carers who have not used our service before, but who are interested in being included or want to get involved, please encourage them to get in touch via the helpline.

-Our Peer Support service will look a little different over the next few weeks:
+Our Peer Support service will look a little different during COVID-19:

 • Text and phone calls – let us know if you think you would benefit from keeping in touch with another carer for mutual support.
 With your consent we can swap the contact details you are happy to share with another carer.